files-community/Website/src/routes/docs/contributing/translating/+page.md

 - In case of a specific translation for a learned value, you can use "=NUMBER {TEXT}".
 Use only for values that are not specified using predefined tags in source language (`en-US`).
 This is most commonly used to define for the value `0`.
 - The placeholder `#` indicates where the value will be inserted.
 This allows you to define a future position according to your translation.

-For example, Japanese doesn't have plural but `other` tag has to be defined though source language (`en-US`) ans in Japanese `one` and `other` tag have the same value.
+For example, Japanese doesn't have plural but `other` tag has to be defined though source language (`en-US`) has plural type and in Japanese `one` and `other` tag have the same value.

 ### Number